 The lead Governor also consults on all aspects of staffing ensuring the budget is used to maximise the level of quality teaching available to the children.
 They will assist in the recruitment of new staff and monitor the effective use of human resources.

-Trustees and Members had no relevenat business or pecuniary interest in the school during the financial year ending 31st August 2016.
+Trustees and Members declared that they had no relevant business or pecuniary interest in the school during the academic year ending 31st September 2018.